konturio/hugo-bulma-blocks-theme/exampleSite/content/about/index.md

 {{< block
     title="Behind the scenes."
-    subtitle="Leverage the work and experience of some the world’s top geospatial experts and developers.
+    subtitle="Leverage the work and experience of some the world’s top experts and developers.
 Use their creations to achieve your project goals." image=""
     sub-block-side="left"
     class="is-primary5"